AbidAbed/ThreadExample_APK_/README.md

 # ThreadExample_APK_

-An apk app shows how threads working in android
+An apk app shows how threads work in android

 **** just run it on any android device or emulator